JamesRudrum/CV/README.md

 ## James Rudrum

 I'm a former 3D designer who has (hopefully) learnt to code at Makers Academy.
-I've worked on blockbuster films and installations for Microsoft in the past but now I want to use my problem solving skills to make stuff and expand on my engineering and tech background.
+I've worked on blockbuster films and installations in the past but now I want to use my problem solving skills to make stuff and expand on my engineering and tech background.

 ## Skills